 - Resume critique - Seek help with the format, layout and language of your resume to attract top employers.

-- Centre for Co-operative and Experiential Education (CEE) - Attend a workshop or one-on-one appointment with a Career Advisor to learn the first steps in building a resume and make changes as you build your skill set.
+- Centre for Career Development - Attend a workshop or one-on-one appointment with a Career Advisor to learn the first steps in building a resume and make changes as you build your skill set.

 - Writing and Communication Centre - Get staff to look over your resume to check for grammar, tense and flow.
 You want to avoid having your resume trashed because of a typo!